Covid-19 Mitigation Strategies

 - Good hygiene practices will be taught and enforced through counselor training and signage throughout camp.

 - We will also be encouraging and teaching other healthy habits including covering coughs and sneezes, and proper use of hand sanitizer.

 - Hand washing and/or hand sanitizing stations will be set up all around camp.
 Hand washing/sanitizing will occur:

 Holding Activities Outdoors

-- We are lucky that many of our regular activities are already held outdoors.
-Our few traditionally indoor activities – Cooking, Arts and Crafts, and Music Studio – will be held outside as much as possible.
+We are fortunate that almost all of our activities take place outdoors.
+Our few traditionally indoor activities - Cooking and Arts and Crafts - will be held outside or in open-air shelters to the greatest extent possible.

 Cleaning and Disinfection of Equipment and Facilities